Breast cancer detection

 Any time you find a new or unusual lump in your breast, ask your doctor to check it to make sure it is not cancerous or precancerous.
-Most lumps are benign and do not signal cancer.
+Most lumps are benign and do not indicate cancer.
 The best test for distinguishing a cyst from a solid tumour is an ultrasound, a test that your doctor can refer you for.
 A needle biopsy may also be done if your doctor refers you to a breast specialist.
-Ask to have your breasts examined by a doctor or well woman clinic once every three years starting at 20 years old, and every year after 40 years old.

 A mammogram - an X-ray of the breast - is offered to all women in the UK between 50 and 70 years old, once every three years by the NHS.
-The NHS plans to extend this to all 47 – 73 year olds by 2016.
+The NHS plans to extend this to all 47 – 73 year olds by the end of 2016.

 Several tests can help distinguish a benign lump from a malignant tumour.
 Because malignant and benign lumps tend to have different physical features, imaging tests such as mammography and ultrasound can often rule out cancer.
 The only way to confirm cancer is to perform a needle aspiration or a biopsy and to test the tissue sample for cancer cells.